Here’s Why Good Oral Health for Dogs Matters - Bow Wow Labs

 Johnna Devereaux, CPN

-Johnna Devereaux, CPNJohnna Devereaux is Bow Wow Lab’s resident certified pet nutritionist.
+Johnna Devereaux is Bow Wow Lab’s resident certified pet nutritionist.
 Johnna’s unique perspective and wealth of knowledge about dog nutrition and wellness empowers people to make educated decisions about their pet’s overall nutrition.
 She brings years of experience in holistic animal health to our Wellness Center.
 Since 2014, she has owned and operated Fetch RI, a holistic pet store in Rhode Island where she delivers animal nutrition and wellness expertise to her customers daily.

 Related Resources